LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 {: .important}
 One of summary, detail, contentURL, imageURL, audioURL, or videoURL is mandatory.

-### Map content metadata (popular CMS vendors)
+### Map content metadata

 1. In the Add Knowledge Base window, click **Map Content Metadata** if you haven't already done so.
 2. For **Content Provider**, select the name of your CMS provider.
+If you don't see your provider's name listed, select "Others," and then enter the name.

-    This populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation spec that's designed for the given request (API call).
+    If your CMS provider's name was listed, this step populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation specification that's designed for the given request (API call).
 This is a pre-built Jolt specification for a default data structure.
-You can use the specification as is or as a starter template.

-3. If you've customized your CMS's data model (e.g., you've added a custom attribute), use the editor to modify the specification accordingly.
-For help with this, see [here](knowledge-base-cms-knowledge-bases-writing-a-transformation-specification.html).
+You can use the specification as is.
+Alternatively, if you've customized your CMS' data model (e.g., you've added a custom attribute), you can use it as a starter template.

+    If your CMS provider's name wasn't listed, no default specification is provided.
+You'll need to write the specification from scratch.

+3. Adjust or write the Jolt transformation spec if needed, using the examples and guidance [here](knowledge-base-cms-knowledge-bases-writing-a-transformation-specification.html).

 4. Click **Test Spec**.

     This step verifies that the specification uses well-formed JSON.

-    The **Sample Input** editor contains some default input in JSON format.
+    If you were able to select your CMS provider's name in the **Content Provider** field, the **Sample Input** editor contains some default input in JSON format.

+5. In the **Sample Input** editor:

+    * If the editor is empty, take your CMS' response payload and paste it here.
-5. You can choose to use the default, sample input, or you can replace it with your own.
-For example, to see one of your own records, take the payload returned from the API call and paste it here.
+    * If the editor has some default, sample input, you can use it as is or replace it with your own.

 6. Click **Validate Spec**.